The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Abstract

 \section{Abstract}

 A frame representation is used to derive a first order quasi-linear symmetric hyperbolic system for a scalar field minimally coupled to gravity.
 This procedure is inspired by similar evolution equations introduced by Friedrich to study the Einstein-Euler system.
-The resulting evolution system is used to show that, for some classes of scalar field potentials, small nonlinear perturbations of an expanding Friedmann-Robertson-Walker background with a selfinteracting scalar field source, decay exponentially to zero or converge to constant values.
-As an application of our results we discuss the nonlinear stability of flat power-law solutions produced by an exponential potential.
-It is found that for a certain range of the parameter $p$, there is stability even in the absence of accelerated expansion.
+The resulting evolution system is used to show that small nonlinear perturbations of expanding Friedman-Lema\^itre-Robertson-Walker backgrounds, with scalar field potentials satisfying certain future asymptotic conditions, decay exponentially to zero, in synchronous time.